Peak Money Review: A Better Way to Save?

 Any money you earn in the Peak app gets you a 1% annual return, which is distributed every quarter.
 There are a number of High Yield Savings Accounts that will provide a higher rate, but this is significantly higher than the national average on savings accounts, which is about 0.1%.

 Even more so than some other savings apps (Digit, Qapital) that give you 0% interest.
-When it comes to short-term saving, you may not be keeping your money in the account long enough to actually earn this interest, but it’s still nice to have your money earning money for you.
+When it comes to short-term savings, you may not be keeping your money in the account long enough to actually earn this interest, but it’s still nice to have your money earning money for you.

 6. A Low Fee